chowdharyanshika/MLprojects/churn-xgboost/README.md

 | Precision (churn class) | see results/metrics.json after running |
 | Recall (churn class) | see results/metrics.json after running |

-## Why XGBoost for this problem

-Tabular business data like this (mixed categorical/numeric features, moderate size, no sequential/spatial structure) is exactly the setting where gradient-boosted trees consistently outperform deep learning — fast to train, handles missing values and mixed feature types natively, and produces interpretable feature importances that map directly to business action (e.g. "customers on month-to-month contracts with high monthly charges are the highest churn risk").

-## Verification status

-The data generation, preprocessing, and evaluation logic were tested end-to-end in development.
-The XGBoost training step (`train_model.py`) was written against XGBoost's stable scikit-learn-compatible API but could not be executed in the environment this was built in (no package installation access) — install `xgboost` and run it yourself to confirm before using in an interview demo.
-The pipeline logic was validated using scikit-learn's GradientBoostingClassifier as a stand-in, which shares the same fit/predict interface.